Ehlers Estate Hosts Casual, Intimate Tastings in Historic Stone Barn

 Organic Farming

 One of the Napa Valley’s most respected viticulturists, Michael Wolf, tends the organically farmed vineyards at Ehlers Estate.
-From this carefully nurtured fruit (supplemented in a few instances with purchased grapes), winemaker Laura Díaz Muñoz crafts lush, subtly powerful wines ready to drink now but made to age.
+From this carefully nurtured fruit (supplemented in a few instances with purchased grapes), the winemaking team crafts lush, subtly powerful wines ready to drink now but made to age.
 The Jean Leducq Cabernet Sauvignon is made entirely of the grape; the flagship red blend, 1886, is sometimes all Cabernet as well.
-There are also Cabernet Sauvignon–dominant blends (Portrait and the Napa Valley Cabernet Sauvignon), along with individual bottlings of Merlot, Petit Verdot, and Cabernet Franc.
-In a few years, Malbec planted in 2020 will likely find its way into the blends and perhaps a single-varietal wine.
+There are also Cabernet Sauvignon–dominant blends (Portrait and the Napa Valley Cabernet Sauvignon) and individual Merlot, Petit Verdot, and Cabernet Franc bottlings.
+Malbec planted in 2020 will likely find its way into the blends and perhaps a single-varietal wine.
 On the lighter side are a Sauvignon Blanc and the Sylviane Rosé (mostly Cabernet Sauvignon, with some Cabernet Franc and occasionally Merlot).

 Why go: organic farming practices; property’s history; winery profits benefit heart research.